Teriks/LibLSLCC/README.md

  * Deprecated function usage.

-That's not everything just some common ones.. this list is pretty long.
+That's not everything just some common ones, the list is pretty long.
 I suggest you mess around with the editor releases to discover what all LibLSLCC can tell you about your code.

-LibLSLCC can also be used for general purpose LSL parsing tasks, it provides its own rich syntax tree (Created as LSL code is validated) that has been completely abstracted from ANTLR.
-The syntax tree is tailored specifically for dealing with LSL, and there is an interface for every node so that you can implement your own code DOM if want to.
+LibLSLCC can also be used for general purpose LSL parsing tasks, it provides its own rich syntax tree that has been completely abstracted from ANTLR.
+The syntax tree is tailored specifically for dealing with LSL, and there is an interface for every node so that you can implement your own code DOM to feed to compilers/formatters if you want to.

 ====